How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 Paula Tremblay, a spokeswoman for MassMutual, confirmed Gill no longer works at the company.
 She said MassMutual is reviewing the matter but declined to comment further.

-Andrew Hong, an analyst for a financial software company in Toronto who bought stock options in GameStop last August, said he thinks investors on Reddit actually have a lot in common with the Wall Street investors they claim to despise: At the end of the day, they’re all trying to make money.
+Andrew Hong, an analyst for a financial software company in Toronto who bought stock options in GameStop in August, said he thinks investors on Reddit actually have a lot in common with the Wall Street investors they claim to despise: At the end of the day, they’re all trying to make money.

-“There are some really smart people on [WallStreetBets], but for the most part all this is just poor habitual gambling addicts versus rich habitual gambling addicts,” Hong said.
-"No one is a good guy here.”
+“There are some really smart people on [WallStreetBets], but for the most part, all this is just poor habitual gambling addicts versus rich habitual gambling addicts,” Hong said.
+“No one is a good guy here.”